 Students who may be experiencing bullying behaviour, or students who have witnessed bullying behaviour, are encouraged to report their concerns to school staff as soon as possible.
 Our ability to effectively reduce and eliminate bullying behaviour is greatly affected by students and/or parents and carers reporting concerning behaviour as soon as possible, so that the responses implemented by MEC are timely and appropriate in the circumstances.

-We encourage students to speak to a Year Level Coordinator/Unit Leader or Student Services.
+We encourage students to speak to a year level coordinator, sub school co-ordinator, assistant principal or student services.
 However, students are welcome to discuss their concerns with any trusted member of staff including teachers, wellbeing staff and teacher assistants.

-Parents or carers who develop concerns that their child is involved in or has witnessed bullying behaviour at school should contact their child's, Year Level Coordinator/Unit Leader, Sub School Leader, or a member of the student services team.
+Parents or carers who develop concerns that their child is involved in or has witnessed bullying behaviour at school should contact their child's classroom/mentor teacher, year level coordinator, sub school leader, a member of the student services team or assistant principal.